 Copper promotes the formation of blood vessels, including those that supply tumors.
-Depleting copper can deprive the tumor of its suppliers.
+Depleting copper can deprive the tumor of a blood supply of oxygen and nutrients.

 Are you a health professional?